OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/scene-variables/SceneVariables.md

       <b>Int</b>
       <br>
       default: -1
-      <p class="scene-class-comments">Specify port number for debug console.
-If you set -1 (=default), all debug console functionalities are disabled.
-If you set 0 or positive port number, debug console functionalities are enabled.
-If enabled, we can send commands via telnet connection and control rendering behavior for debugging purposes.
-If you set 0, the kernel finds the available port for you and displays the port number to the cerr.
-Otherwise you have to set the available port number yourself.</p>
+      <p class="scene-class-comments">This setting specifies the port number for the debug console.
+When the debug console functionalities are enabled, you can use a telnet connection to send commands and control rendering behavior for debugging purposes.<br>- A value of -1 disables all debug console functionality.<br>- A positive value specifies a specific port number.<br>- If you set the port number to 0, the kernel will find an available port for you and display the port number to stderr.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.debug_console.images data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.debug_console.videos data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.debug_console.links heading=4-%}